 If your teenager has experienced racism first-hand, first, let them know it’s not their fault and they’ve done nothing to provoke someone to hurt them.
 Your teen may want to downplay the incident or even their race in order to fit in with others.
 However, parents can stress that while they can understand why the teenager would react that way, racism shouldn’t be tolerated.
 The next step would be to determine the safety of your teenager.
 Sometimes blocking someone who is posting racist comments is easier than engaging in a debate.
 Other times, your teenager may want to speak up.
 Exploring their thoughts and letting them decide may give them a sense of control over the situation.
 At that point, parents could present possible ways the teenager could neutrally confront the other person.
 “What made you think that?”
 “What you said made me uncomfortable.”
 “I don’t understand how that was funny.”
 If the other person continues to harass your teenager, you could let her decide if a police report should be filed.

-If you or your teenager would like to discuss how racism has affected your family or process more about racism, our therapists are culturally competent and trained to support people who are experiencing anti-Asian racism.
-Please email [email protected] to connect with a therapist today!
+If you or your teenager would like to discuss how racism has affected your family or process more about racism, our therapists in California and New York are culturally competent and trained to support people who are experiencing anti-Asian racism.
+Connect with one of our competent therapist today!

 Start Therapy for your teen therapy in California, New York, or Washington Today

 Don’t go at anxiety alone, seek out one of our competent therapist by booking an appointment today.
 Discover your agency, find ways to cope with your anxiety symptoms, and empower yourself to take charge of your life.
 Our caring therapists at our Los Angeles and New York City-based counseling center are skilled in many areas.
 They work with couples, teens, and individuals.
 Online service is available for all teens in California, New York, or Washington.
 In-person therapy services in Los Angeles are available in Arcadia, Burbank, and Manhattan Beach.